-- 4.97 This section looks are the approach that can be taken to stand-alone buildings such as blocks of flats and offices. - 4.98 In the recent past a fairly standard approach to ensure roof extensions were subordinate was to set them back form the edge of the roof and give them a contrasting treatment.
+- 4.110 This section looks at the approach that can be taken to stand-alone buildings such as blocks of flats and offices. - 4.111 In the recent past a fairly standard approach to ensure roof extensions were subordinate was to set them back form the edge of the roof and give them a contrasting treatment.
 This approach works well on some modern buildings but can appear incongruous on other styles of property.
-When approaching upward extensions designers need to consider which approach is best taking into account the character of the host building to meet the requirements of Policies Q5 (local distinctiveness) and Q 11(a) (i) (Building alterations and extensions). - 4.99 In some instances it may be preferable to carefully replicate the architectural form and detail of the host building.
+When approaching upward extensions designers need to consider which approach is best taking into account the character of the host building to meet the requirements of Policies Q5 (local distinctiveness) and Q 11 A (i) (Building alterations and extensions). - 4.112 In some instances it may be preferable to carefully replicate the architectural form and detail of the host building.
 This approach can be particularly effective on traditional style brick buildings.
-To ensure that this approach is a success designers should ensure that all detailing is accurately replicated. - 4.100 In some instances it may be possible to combine replication with the addition of a traditional mansard storey. - 4.101 On buildings that already have a mansard storey the sympathetic upward extension of the mansard roof may be the best way to ensure compliance with Policy Q11 (a) (i). - 4.102 Simple contemporary forms may provide the best option for post-war buildings.
+To ensure that this approach is a success designers should ensure that all detailing is accurately replicated. - 4.113 In some instances it may be possible to combine replication with the addition of a traditional mansard storey. - 4.114 On buildings that already have a mansard storey the sympathetic upward extension of the mansard roof may be the best way to ensure compliance with Policy Q11 A (i). - 4.115 Simple contemporary forms may provide the best option for post-war buildings.
 However, care needs to be taken with junction between the old and new.
-In the case below the parapet of the host building was extended upward and the brickwork cleaned for a unified effect. - 4.103 In instances where an existing roof does not lend itself well to conversion it may be preferable to remove that roof and replace it with a new structure.
+In the case below the parapet of the host building was extended upward and the brickwork cleaned for a unified effect. - 4.116 In instances where an existing roof does not lend itself well to conversion it may be preferable to remove that roof and replace it with a new structure.
 Designers taking this approach should understand the building type, its age and style to ensure the new roof structure is in keeping.
-For example the roof of the building on the left could be replaced by a mansard like that on the right.
+For example the roof of the building on the left could be replaced by a mansard like that on the right. - 4.117 The provision of additional residential units in upward extensions requires careful thought in relation to the provision of access to the upper storeys (stairs, lifts and means of escape), the provision of adequate cycle and refuse storage on site and the delivery of the required private and communal amenity space. - 4.118 Examples of original, purpose built roof terraces are uncommon in Lambeth before 1930.
+After that time the popularity of flat roofs made it possible, but examples are few.
+The creation of roof terraces on existing flat roofs is possible under Policy Q11 M but designers need to take care with the design of balustrades and access structures to ensure the proposal integrates well with the character of the host building to comply with Policy Q11 A (i).
+Incongruous proposals will be resisted.
+The amenity impact on the occupiers of adjoining rooms and neighbouring properties needs careful consideration.